Rubber15/LLL/Readme.md

 ## LO 8: You act in a **professional manner** during software development and learning.
 This LO wants to convey the professionalism of working an actual job.
 Asking feedback often, being in class, communicating professionally.

+# How will i achieve the Learning Outcomes?